InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Experiments

 \subsection{Scalability Study}

-As shown in Fig.~\ref{fig:scalability}, token throughput under different settings of context length and batch size is measured to asses the scalability of \name.
+As shown in Fig.~\ref{fig:scalability}, token throughput under different settings of context length and batch size is measured to assess the scalability of \name.

-\subsubsection{Scalability w.r.t. context length.}
+\subsubsection{Scalability w.r.t. context length}

-\name consistently achieves superior performance against baseline systems when context length is extended from 64K to 192K, achieving a speedup from 1.30\texttimes to 1.37\texttimes compared to FlexSP and from 1.23\texttimes to 1.63\texttimes compared to Seq1F1B.
+\name consistently achieves superior performance against baseline systems when context length is extended from 64K to 192K, achieving a speedup from 1.30\texttimes\ to 1.37\texttimes\ compared to FlexSP and from 1.23\texttimes\ to 1.63\texttimes\ compared to Seq1F1B.
 As context length scales, the throughput of all systems tends to decrease, attributed to the increased computation overhead per token.
 Megatron-LM exhibits the least degradation because the quadratic complexity self-attention operator is overlapped in CP's P2P kernel, resulting in similar processing time per token.
 On the contrary, Seq1F1B appears to be the most sensitive to context length as the increasing variance of sequence lengths results in a more pronounced unbalance of workload across chunks, leading to severe pipeline bubbles.
-The evaluation is restricted to a maximum context length of 192K due to the limited cluster resource.
-In fact, \name is designed as a scheduling optimization for PP, which is orthogonal to existing optimizations for horizontal parallelisms such as TP, DP, and SP.
-Therefore, \name can be seamlessly integrated with frameworks such as FlexSP and Megatron-LM, enabling further training acceleration and ultra-long context training when deployed at a cluster of larger scale.

-\subsubsection{Scalability w.r.t. global batch size.}
+\subsubsection{Scalability w.r.t. global batch size}

 As global batch size ranges from 128 to 512, \name consistently outperforms baselines and its performance exhibits a growing trend with throughput improved by up to 1.18\texttimes.
 In contrast, the throughput of baseline systems remains almost the same due to a similar computation overhead per token.
 Benefited from the lowered bubble ratio with more sequences, \name delivers a 1.33\texttimes\ and 1.49\texttimes\ throughput improvement compared to FlexSP and DeepSpeed, respectively.